iamthenoah/ProductivityEnchantments/README.md

 ### Cluster (rare)

-Simply mines complete veins of the same ore type.
-Bigger veins have a greater impact on durability.
+Simply mines entire veins of the same ore type.
+Bigger veins have greater impact on durability.

 <hr>